+Environmental Impact

-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELO PMENT Conformance with Plans / Compatible Land Use and Zoning 2 There is no Zoning Law in Tinian.
+Assessment Factor Code Impact Evaluation

+LAND DEVELO PMENT

+Conformance with 2 There is no Zoning Law in Tinian.

+Plans / Compatible There is no Zoming Law in Timum.

+Land Use and Zoning

-/ Scale and Urban Design Soil Suitability/ The soil suitability of the proposed project is suitable for the Slope/ Erosion/ 2 project.
-The project will consist of road resurfacing and Drainage/ Storm installation of drainage system to ensure proper flow of runoff Water Runoff water to prevent flooding at the project site.
+/ Scale and Urban Design Soil Suitability/ Slope/ Erosion/ 2 The soil suitability of the proposed project is suitable for the project.
+The project will consist of road resurfacing and Drainage/ Storm Water Runoff 2 installation of drainage system to ensure proper flow of runoff water to prevent flooding at the project site.
 Hazards and Nuisances including Site Safety and Noise 2 The proposed project would involve resurfacing of the existing road and installation of drainage system to prevent flooding during the raining season.
 Contractors obtaining a permit must adhere to the permitting requirements such as construction safety and noise.
 Energy Consumption 2 The construction activity may require little to no use of energy besides equipment that requires the use of fossil fuels and electrical generator.